 - The nighttime version of this is the final shot of Sonic the Hedgehog (2006)'s ending.

 - The Golden Ending of The Reconstruction ends with the camera panning up into the night sky.

 - The ending of Super Mario Galaxy 2 (first time only) ends with a shot of a blue comet streaking across the night sky.
 Further completions of the final Bowser level results in a green comet in the ending.

 - A few of the endings of The Legend of Zelda end like this.
-Specifically, Link's Awakening (with the Wind Fish flying away), Wind Waker and Skyward Sword.
+Specifically, Link's Awakening (with the Wind Fish flying away), The Wind Waker, Phantom Hourglass, Spirit Tracks, and Skyward Sword.